 “WHERE ARE YOU, YOU SON OF A...”
 Alistair stumbled forward as he screamed into the morning light.
 He ended in a growl as he used the iron grip, still clenched around his soft curls, to toss his head around a few more times to be sure it didn’t come back.

-Something Smashed to the floor further down the hallway snapping Alistair from his madness only to see it still perfectly in place.
+Something smashed to the floor further down the hallway snapping Alistair from his madness only to see it still perfectly in place.

 “I know you are here…” He choked in the suddenly abundant spittle flooding his scotch dried mouth, met only with silence…

 “AAH!” he screamed thrusting his head against the wall before retracting his hands from their place at either side of his scalp…

 Imagine what the bullet must have felt like… his wicked mind hissed.

 “I can’t do it… I can’t.”
 His defeated statement was met with silence.

 Alistair glanced into the glass of a framed picture, expecting to see something other than his own refracted shadow poised in his direction, staring out at him. but again, as soon as it had shown itself the phantom was gone.

 His throbbing temples echoed chaotically sending his hand out to the wall for balance as the spirit of will power gave way to exhaustion.
 His body shuttered as if some cosmic shock-collar had gone off to remind him he didn’t hold the remote yet.
 He clenched his fist, and pounded it against the solid frame… The situation wouldn’t be handled until he’d taken care of it himself… this morning… His heart began to flutter hopefully over the looming relief.
 Just make it through the day… Fix the final squeaky wheel. bury the heart…